Tamerlan Tsarnaev: 2010

-According to a 2010 photo essay in The Comment, the graduate student magazine of Boston University College of Communication, Tsarnaev said that he was working to become a naturalized citizen in time to be selected for the U.S. Olympic boxing team.
+According to a 2010 photo essay in The Comment, the student magazine of Boston University College of Communication, Tsarnaev said that he was working to become a naturalized citizen in time to be selected for the U.S. Olympic boxing team.
 He added that he would "rather compete for the United States than for Russia", while remarking that he "didn't understand" Americans and did not have any American friends.
 A later FBI report recorded Tamerlan stating that was a misquote, and that most of his friends were American.
 He added that he abstained from drinking and smoking, because "God says no to alcohol" and that "there are no values anymore.
 People can't control themselves".
 Rule changes disqualified all non-US citizens from Golden Gloves boxing, ending Tsarnaev's boxing career and Olympic hopes.

 In the spring of 2010, Katherine Russell became pregnant with Tsarnaev's child.
 Russell dropped out of college at the end of her junior year and married Tsarnaev on June 21, 2010, in a 15-minute ceremony in an office at the Masjid Al Quran in the Dorchester area of Greater Boston.
-Imam Taalib Mahdee said that he had not met the couple before the ceremony, and that Katherine was the one who had called and asked to be married there.
-Katherine Russell adopted the Muslim name "Karima".
 The couple's daughter was born in October 2010.

 Tsarnaev first came to the attention of Russian security forces in December 2010 when William Plotnikov was briefly detained in Dagestan and forced to disclose his social networking contacts in North America with ties to Russia.